 The address for each warehouse can either be defined at the same time inventory is created or after warehouses have already been assigned to products.
 Follow the steps below to add warehouse addresses to your Dsco account:

 Instead of reading this documentation article, if you'd prefer to see a walkthrough directly in the Dsco portal on how to add warehouse information then click this link: Adding Warehouses

-Step 3: If you included warehouse information when you created or updated your inventory then you will see the warehouses automatically listed on the next page.
-You can edit any existing warehouse using the gear icon, or add a new warehouse by selecting the Add Warehouse button.
+Step 2: If you included warehouse information when you created or updated your inventory, then you will see the warehouses automatically listed on the next page.
+You can edit any existing warehouse using the gear icon, or add a new warehouse by clicking the ADD WAREHOUSE button.

-Step 4: Fill in the required information to add the address for the warehouse.
+Step 3: Fill in the required information to add/update the address for the warehouse.